pip-webui/pip-webui-tutorial/step3/Readme.md

 // >>>> Changes end here >>>>
 ```

-When you rebuild the application, you will see the following page:
+When you rebuild the app, you will see the following page:

 ![Page 3](artifacts/page3.png)

-### Continue
+### Continue to step 4

-For more information on Appbar and SideNav, please, visit [pip-webui-nav module](https://github.com/pip-webui/pip-webui-nav)
+For more information on Appbar and SideNav, please visit [pip-webui-nav module](https://github.com/pip-webui/pip-webui-nav)

-[Go to step 4](https://github.com/pip-webui/pip-webui-tutorial/blob/master/step4/) to add pages and navigation.
+[Go to step 4](https://github.com/pip-webui/pip-webui-tutorial/blob/master/step4/) to add more pages and navigation.